Those unfamiliar with EVs are likely to have many questions, one of which may be whether all electric cars are automatic. Well, read on to find out.

-If you’ve come here looking for a simple answer to the question of whether all electric cars are automatic, the answer is yes, yes they are.
+If you’ve come here looking for a simple answer to the question of whether all EVs are automatic, the answer is yes, yes they are.

 As with every subject in life though, when you look beyond the top-tier information there is more detail beneath, much of which will be useful for EV drivers, or those with curious minds.

 Here we will guide you through various aspects of electric cars and their transmissions, and how they differ from petrol and diesel cars with automatic and manual gearboxes.

 Do electric cars have gears?

 While it is true to say that all electric cars are automatic, they don’t have gearboxes in the conventional sense.

 A petrol or diesel car’s automatic gearbox comprises a series of forward gear ratios (typically between five and 10) that are automatically chosen by the car to optimise transmitting engine power to the driven wheels.
 In a car with a manual gearbox, the (typically five or six) forward gears are selected by the driver via the gear lever.

 An electric car, on the other hand, will have either one or two electric motors, and the amount of electricity sent to those (determined by how much you push the accelerator pedal) determines how fast the electric motor turns, and how fast the car travels.